 Dress your child in soft fabrics like 100% cotton.
 Use mild, fragrance-free laundry detergents.
 Don't use fabric softeners or fabric sheets in the dryer.
 Minimize your child's exposure to things that are known to commonly be irritating to sensitive skin.
 This includes fragrance in products and in the air, for example, as well as smoke, dust, wool, and animal dander.

-Reducing the itch
+Reducing the itch of eczema

 Gentle skincare as described above is the first step in making the skin feel less itchy.

-Other ways to help reduce the itch:
+Other ways to help reduce the itch of eczema: